Trump and Pakistani PM Khan meet amid tense relations, discuss ending Afghanistan conflict

 President Trump met with Pakistani Prime Minister Imran Khan on Monday as the two nations work to mend relations that have been strained since the United States cut off $300 million in military aid to Pakistan amid complaints the country isn't doing enough to combat terrorism.

-Trump and Khan traded barbs via Twitter after Khan won Pakistan’s general election just more than a year ago, but during a brief appearance before a round of meetings on Monday at the White House, the two world leaders put on smiling faces and spoke about working together.
+Trump and Khan traded barbs via Twitter after Khan won Pakistan’s general election just over a year ago, but during a brief appearance before a round of meetings on Monday at the White House, the two world leaders put on smiling faces and spoke about working together.

 “I’ve been looking forward to this since I assumed office,” Khan said.